davedawitdave/Agriculture-project/README.md

 4. Run the analysis notebook: `jupyter notebook agricultural_analysis.ipynb`

 ## Conclusion
-This project aims to provide valuable insights into agricultural yield prediction using various machine learning techniques.
+This project aims to provide valuable insights into agricultural yield prediction using various machine-learning techniques.
 Through analysis and modeling, we can develop predictive models that help optimize farming practices and increase productivity.
+## Future work
+We aim to add crop recommendations for the particular terrain.
 ## Contributors
 - [Dawit Asmero](https://github.com/davedawitdave)
 - Data from the ExploreAI open dataset